 Damond’s awful reputation was not a result of his main business, which was investing in and nurturing telecommunications companies.
 He was a legend who was respected, admired and even liked in that field.

 His image problem began when he was between his fifth and six billion dollars in net assets.
 At that point, Damond decided to reinvent himself and launched real estate, architectural and construction-related firms.
 He was rich and powerful and no longer needed to pay attention to fair business practices, his reputation or the law.
 He adopted the Trump strategy, which he thought was brilliant: Renege on promises to subcontractors and vendors and invite them to sue.
 The victim inevitably would reach the painful and humiliating conclusion that the lawyers Damond had on retainer would use every crack and crevice of the legal system to delay and waste their time and money.
 To them it would be a game.
-The fight, they came to understand, was futile and self-defeating.
+The companies that had worked for him in good faith came to understand that efforts to get what they were owed were futile and self-defeating.

 The cornerstone of Damond’s strategy was that being right, just or fair is meaningless.
 The only things that matter are money, leverage and power—and the willingness to use them ruthlessly.
-Damond was a contradiction.
+At the same time, he was a contradiction.
 Though he didn’t blink an eye at cheating those with whom he did business, he was big hearted and sentimental in his human interactions.

-Damond was at heart a worker who periodically visited the compound and joined a work crew.
+He was at heart a worker who periodically visited the work sites and joined crews.
 The billionaire would be incognito.
 He would grow his beard and pull his hat down as far as possible.
-The foreman would tell the crew that “the new guy” didn’t know much about the job at hand because he was part of a special program that integrated the unemployed into the workforce.
+The foreman would be forwarned and tell the crew that “the new guy” didn’t know much about the job at hand because he was part of a special program that integrated the chronically unemployed into the workforce.
 The man had experienced hard times and should be treated respectfully and helped when necessary.

 If Damond had fun and the workers were industrious and reasonably friendly, an assistant would show up the next day with a $2,000 check for the foreman and $1,000 checks for each crew member.
 Any worker who revealed that the mysterious worker was Jayson Damond would be terminated.
 Damond “dropped in” six times while the community was under construction.
 He would have done so more but his beard grew slowly and he had to wait for enough workers to cycle out to ensure secrecy.